-What is temporomandibular joint (TMJ)?
+- What are temporomandibular joint disorders?

-What is a TMJ assessment?
+- What is a TMJ assessment?

-How do you treat TMJ problems?
+- How do you treat TMJ disorders?